WillForEternity/PerClassLoRA--RA8D1/docs/explanation.md

 This file contains the core business logic for the frontend, connecting the UI to the underlying data processing and communication protocols.

 -   **`normalize_landmarks`**: This is the heart of the Python data pipeline and a critical component for the system's accuracy.
 It performs a two-step normalization process on the raw landmark data from MediaPipe:
     1.  **Translation Invariance**: It subtracts the wrist's (landmark 0) coordinates from all other landmarks, making the gesture's representation independent of its position in the camera frame.
+The wrist coordinates themselves (now `0,0,0`) are included in the final data sent to the model.
     2.  **Scale Invariance**: It calculates the average distance of all landmarks from the new origin (the wrist) and divides all coordinates by this scale factor.
 This makes the gesture's representation robust to changes in hand size or distance from the camera.
 -   **`HandTracker` Class**: A wrapper around the MediaPipe library.
 Its primary role is to process video frames, detect hand landmarks, and pass the raw landmark data to the `normalize_landmarks` function.
 -   **`GesturePredictor` Class**: This class manages all communication with the C inference server.